-Figure 3.13: Change in degree of saturation at Trial #2 Primary Nest (white areas indicate periods of freezing temperatures).
+Figure 3.15: Change in degree of saturation at Trial #2 Primary Nest (white areas indicate periods of freezing temperatures or missing data).

-The three-year monitoring period was also analyzed for degree of saturation and the results of the Trial #1 (Figure 3.14) and Trial #2 (Figure 3.15) primary nests are provided below.
-The 2020-2021 monitoring period experienced the lowest degree of saturation throughout the entire cover system for both Trial #1 and Trial #2 when compared to the 2018-2019 or 2019-2020 monitoring years.
+The three-year monitoring period was also analyzed for degree of saturation and the results of Trial #1 (Figure 3.16) and Trial #2 (Figure 3.17) primary nests are provided below.
+The 2020-2021 monitoring period experienced the lowest degree of saturation throughout the entire cover system for both Trial #1 and Trial #2 when compared to the 2019-2020 or 2021-2022 monitoring years.
 This is attributed to the lack of precipitation throughout the summer months, which allowed the drying front to extend.
+Saturation increased in the compacted clay layer during Autumn 2021 and continued to remain primarily above 95% for the duration of the 2021-2022 monitoring period.
+Increased rainfall during Autumn 2021 and throughout Spring and Summer of 2022 contributed to an increased degree of saturation throughout the compacted layer at both cover trials (Okane, 2022).

-Figure 3.14: Change in degree of saturation over a three-year monitoring period at Trial #1 Primary Nest (white areas indicate periods of freezing temperatures).
+Figure 3.16: Change in degree of saturation over a three-year monitoring period at Trial #1 Primary Nest (white areas indicate periods of freezing temperatures or missing data).

-Figure 3.15: Change in degree of saturation over a three-year monitoring period at Trial #2 Primary Nest (white areas indicate periods of freezing temperatures).
+Figure 3.17: Change in degree of saturation over a three-year monitoring period at Trial #2 Primary Nest (white areas indicate periods of freezing temperatures or missing data).